Joshee31/EDA-Terrorism/README.md

 Please refer to my code for my insights and recommendations.

-This task was assigned to me as an intern of The Sparks Foundation's Data Science and Business Analytics program.
+This task was assigned to me as an intern of [The Sparks Foundation](https://www.thesparksfoundationsingapore.org/) Data Science and Business Analytics program.